Augustin007/anremithrl-s-guide-to-earendor/Timeline/Campaign Chronology.md

 Two characters wake up without memories in a strange forest.

 ---

+Campaigns not yet run
 #### Whispers of Divinity
 ????
 #### The Veil of Divinity
 To be started after Shadows of Divinity.
 Not yet begun.
+Vague character concepts already in the works.
 #### UNNAMED
 No Description - To be determined
 Had session 0.
 Characters are two dragonborn druids and an elven bard.
 Names haven't been set.
 Possible additional characters.
 Indefinite hiatus.
+Possibly abandoned?